Frequently Asked Questions

 Does my aid depend on my grades or campus activities?

 The need-based financial aid programs require that you maintain satisfactory academic progress.
-In addition, there is a merit step of $1,000 for Babson Level Grant recipients who achieve a 3.2 cumulative GPA or better in the prior year.
+In addition, there is a merit step of $1,000 for Babson Grant recipients who achieve a 3.2 cumulative GPA or better in the prior year.
 The merit scholarships have additional requirements.

 What will happen to my financial aid if I decide to live at home?

-If we assumed that you would be living on campus and you decide to live at home, your costs will be significantly less and your Babson Level Grant will be reduced accordingly.
+If we assumed that you would be living on campus and you decide to live at home, your costs will be significantly less and your Babson Grant will be reduced accordingly.

 Can I use my financial aid to study abroad?

 Yes.
 If you are accepted to participate in a Babson-sponsored study-abroad program, you will be able to apply your financial aid, with the exception of Federal Work-Study, toward your costs.
-In addition, there are Study Abroad Stipends that are awarded to students who receive need-based grants from Babson.
-Eligible students receive a stipend of $1,000 to participate in a semester-abroad program and up to $2,000 for an off-shore course offered by the Glavin Office of International Programs.
-There is a $3,000 total stipend funding limit per eligible student.
+In addition, there are Education Abroad Grants that are awarded to students who receive need-based grants from Babson.
+Eligible students receive $1,000 to participate in a semester-abroad program and up to $2,000 for an off-shore course offered by the Glavin Office of International Programs.
+There is a $3,000 total funding limit per eligible student.

 What can I do in the case of a financial emergency?